RSVP For This Event

 Allen pioneered many of the early regenerative grazing protocols and forage finishing techniques and now teaches those practices and principles to farmers globally.
 He is a “recovering academic”, having served 15 years on the faculty at Louisiana Tech University and Mississippi State University.
 He holds a B.S. and M.S. in Animal Science from Clemson University and a Ph.D. in Livestock Genetics from LSU.
 He has authored more than 400 scientific and popular press articles, and is an invited speaker at regional, national, and international conferences and symposia.

 Allen and his colleagues specialize in whole farm & ranch planning based on the concept of regenerative agriculture.
 Their approach creates significant “value add” and prepares the landowner for multiple enterprise/revenue stream opportunities that stack enterprises and acres.
 This approach allows for enhanced profitability and/or investment value.
 They routinely conduct workshops and seminars across the U.S., Canada, and Mexico.”

 WHAT YOU NEED TO KNOW:

-Kids are welcome but they must be attended to by a parent during the event.
+– Kids are welcome but they must be attended by an adult.